AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 https://www.digikey.com/en/mylists/list/1DR9PWCRAR

 ## Alternative US sourcing option
 If you are located in US,  prefer brick & mortar style shopping and in addition are lucky enough to live near one of many <a href="https://www.microcenter.com">Microcenter</a> stores - it carries many if not all parts in the part list either individualy or in a variety of sets.
+Look at the Maker section of the store, prices are lower or competitve to Amazon.
 It may be worth paying a visit to the store, if not for the parts, but to replenish the <a href="https://www.bawls.com">BAWLS</a> stock for sure :smile:

 ## Approximate cost estimate
  Below is a rough estimate (with most pessimistic unoptimized assumption) for few configurations based on 10/13/24 simulation of JLPCB ordering plus US shipment and, Digikey part list cost.
 Estimation is based on a minimum batch of 5 PCB order and can be significantly lower with higer batch size.
 With current inflation rates next year this info will be well outdated.